cosmos/relayer/docs/config.md

 }
 ```

-> NOTE: We need to add a `Order` field to this struct: https://github.com/cosmos/relayer/issues/52
+> NOTE: An `Order` field needs to be added to this struct along with support for `UNORDERED` channels: https://github.com/cosmos/relayer/issues/52